Frequently Asked Questions

 Q: Is Azalea Pointe in Fernandina Beach or Amelia Island?

 A: Technically, Azalea Pointe is located on Amelia Island, within Nassau County, outside the city limits of Fernandina Beach.
-The 32034 ZIP code includes both names so feel free to use either when describing your location.
+The 32034 ZIP code includes both names and either may be used when describing your location.
 For zoning laws, emergency services and other local government issues contact the appropriate Nassau County department.

 What is planned for the Commercial properties on either side of the entrance?

-A: The parcels on either side of Spring Blossom Lane on either side of our entrance are zoned for "Professional Office" development under the original PUD plan.
+A: The parcels on either side of our Spring Blossom Lane entrance are zoned for "Professional Office" development under the original PUD plan.
 Any change to the plan would be subject to public review and hearings.
 The plan includes a "natural buffer" between any commercial building and the boundaries of our residential lots.
 There is also a 100' road right of way easement from the centerline of A1A that can not be built upon.

 Q: Is the retention pond Common Property?